Codynator/network-scanner/README.md

 same format in both entries** (don't mix IPv4 with IPv6 or two different formats of IPv6) Otherwise, the scan may fail.
 3. **Optional:** You can force conversion of found IP addresses to chosen IPv6 format.
 4. Press scan button.
 If the designated range is large, scanning may take few minutes.
 5. When scan is finished, you can copy each of addresses.
-You can also save them to txt file by pressing `Save result` button.
+You can also save them to `.txt` file by pressing `Save result` button.

 > When `Always save result` is checked, the scanner saves the result after each scan. **It doesn't save when you check